Chirag-Yadav/Chirag-Yadav/README.md

 ### Hi there 👋

 I am Chirag Yadav.
 My interest is in 3D Animation.
-I also have basic knowledge of pyhton,C++.
+I also have basic knowledge of python,C++.
 I am curious to learn new stuffs.

 Here are some ideas to get you started: